KrOlech/PolySampXpress/Readme.md

   - May be due to no proper manipulator connection
   - Works ok with TCIP manipulator
   - after refactor do not work even with TCIP
-- TCIP Error - Someone wos messing with internet
 - Work fild window need 2 clicks if not conectet by TCIP
 - Strange movement of ROIS after manipulator ordered to move Video in bugs
-- Two map butons on main window
+- map 1.1 may not work full ok

 **Refactor Rules**
 - one class per file